matthewlong29/PareAndFlourish_Site/_posts/2016-09-12-example-post-one.md

 ## Introducing Pare and Flourish

-This is the first of hopefully many blog entries to come—co-written by yours truly: Katie Butler and Skylar Wooden.
+This is the first of hopefully many blog entries to come - co-written by yours truly: Katie Butler and Skylar Wooden.
 We’ve discussed writing a blog for some time now.
 This came about after listening to some of our favorite podcasts: Millennial, The Lively Show, and Love Me.
 Inspired by their insight, we realized something: we, too, have valuable experiences to share.

 Thanks to the internet, it’s fairly easy to find people you can relate to.
 We want to be those people for you.
 It is a personal mission of ours not to romanticize our lives, as is so often done in the age of social media.